Skip navigation

 Androgen insensitivity syndrome

 Hundreds of different variants (also called mutations) in the AR gene have been identified in people with androgen insensitivity syndrome, a condition that affects sexual development before birth and during puberty.
 Most of these variants are changes in single DNA building blocks (base pairs).
-Other variants insert or delete multiple base pairs in the gene or affect how the gene is processed into a protein.
-Some variants lead to an abnormally short version of the androgen receptor protein, while others result in the production of an abnormal receptor that cannot bind to androgens or to DNA.
+Other variants insert or delete multiple base pairs in the gene.
+Some variants lead to the production of an abnormally short version of the androgen receptor protein, while others cause the production of an abnormal receptor that cannot bind to androgens or to DNA.

-Spinal and bulbar muscular atrophy, a disorder of specialized nerve cells that control muscle movement (motor neurons), results from an expansion of the CAG trinucleotide repeat in the AR gene.
+Variants in the AR gene have been found to cause spinal and bulbar muscular atrophy.
+This condition affects specialized nerve cells that control muscle movement (motor neurons).
+The AR gene variants that cause spinal and bulbar muscular atrophy are an expansion of the CAG trinucleotide repeat in the AR gene.
 Instead of the typical 10 to 36 repeats, CAG is repeated from 38 to more than 60 times in people with this disorder.
 Although the extended CAG region changes the structure of the androgen receptor, it is unclear how the altered protein damages nerve cells.
-Researchers believe that a fragment of the androgen receptor protein containing the CAG repeats accumulates within these cells and interferes with normal cell functions.
+Researchers believe that a fragment of the androgen receptor protein that contains the CAG repeats accumulates within these cells and interferes with normal cell functions.
 This buildup leads to the gradual loss of motor neurons, which results in muscle weakness and wasting (atrophy).

 MedlinePlus Genetics provides information about Polycystic ovary syndrome